harvard-huit/salesforce-person-updates/README.md

 The salesforce-person-updates project pushes person data from the PDS to the specified Salesforce instance.

+## Workflow

+This is an attempt to describe the workflow of this app.

+### 0. This app is triggered.

+### 1. Get confguration and data

+#### Configuration

+The config will look like the `example_config.json`.
+It is stored in DynamoDB...

+#### Watermark

+This controls when we last got updates.

+#### Credentials

+Credentials are stored in Secrets Manager.
+The arn to the entry is in the Dynamo(?)

+### 2. Connect to Salesforce and Generate Metadata Maps

+### 3. Connect to the PDS and get the data we need

+The query for the PDS is stored alongside other configurations in the Dynamo table.
+This can help limit what data it sorts through and improve speed while reducing space imprint.

+### 4. Transform the PDS data into the Config format

+### 5.

+## TODO: Deployment Notes

 ## Notes on simple-salesforce

 simple-salesforce is the most used Python salesforce integration library.
 We were also using simple-salesforce in the old HUDA API, but an older version.